Wayde Preston: Background

-Preston was a park ranger and performed musically on the rodeo circuit before he got his break as an actor.
+Preston was born William Erskine Strange in Steamboat Springs, Colorado.
+He grew up in Laramie, Wyoming, and his father taught in a high school there.
+He was a park ranger and performed musically on the rodeo circuit before he got his break as an actor.

+Preston attended the University of Wyoming and served 4 1/2 years in the Army, half of that time in Korea.
+He served with anti-aircraft forces, paratroops and tanks before coming out as a first lieutenant in 1954.

 Acting career

-In Colt .45 he played Christopher Colt, a government undercover agent who masquerades as a pistol salesman traveling throughout the Old West.
+In Colt .45 he played Christopher Colt, a government undercover agent who masquerades as a Colt 45 revolver salesman traveling throughout the Old West.
 Preston also played the role of Christopher Colt in 1958 and 1959 in four episodes relating to "The Canary Kid" of the ABC/WB Sugarfoot series.
 Preston appeared in "The Saga of Waco Williams" on Maverick.
-The episode drew the highest viewership of the series.

 Preston played some 20 roles in television and films from 1957 to 1991.
+He left acting in 1959 to become an executive in Comanche Aero Service at Van Nuys Airport, a firm that sold airplanes and provided air charter services.
+He attributed the change to a difference in income and the way he was treated as an actor.
+"It wasn't just the hard work and low pay," he said.
+"The studio did petty things that added insult to injury.
+I got tired of being treated like an ingenue."
+He said that he thought he was going to make feature films when he signed with the studio, and he felt that continuing in a TV series would harm his career.
+As a licensed pilot, he flew some of the charters himself.

 Following his departure from Colt .45, he went to Europe, where he appeared in numerous Spaghetti Westerns, including A Man Called Sledge and the 1968 film Anzio, about the World War II Battle of Anzio.
 Preston played Logan in another 1968 film, Wrath of God; he was then cast in 1969 as Marshal Johnny Silver in Death Knows No Time.

-Preston later appeared on episodes of NBC's Bonanza and ABC's Starsky and Hutch.
+He appeared on episodes of NBC's Bonanza and ABC's Starsky & Hutch.
 His last screen appearance was in a supporting role in the 1990 film version of Captain America.

 Personal life

 In 1956, Preston married actress Carol Ohmart.
 They divorced in 1958.
-Preston died of cancer on February 6, 1992, at age 62 in Lovelock, Nevada.
+Preston died of cancer on February 6, 1992, aged 62, in Lovelock, Nevada.